 Middle Pickup

-Some of the electric guitars, like Fender Stratocaster and those influenced by it, have an additional middle pickup.
+Some of the electric guitars, like the Fender Stratocaster and those influenced by it, have an additional middle pickup.

 Volume And Tone Knobs